 As the team continues to take action and becomes more ‘agile’ in its use of strengths (our third ‘A’, Agility), guarding against strengths in overdrive and more and more effectively deploying individual strengths to deliver outcomes, there is greater and greater opportunity to celebrate the team’s achievements (our fourth ‘A’, Achievement), as the next stage of reinforcement.
 The cycle doesn’t end there though – with the team’s knowledge and self-awareness growing all the time and the strengths philosophy becoming more embedded, an enhanced level of awareness emerges and the ‘4 As’ cycle starts again.

-So is the identification and use of a team’s strengths the ‘silver bullet’ to developing high performing teams?
+So is the identification and use of a team’s strengths the ‘silver bullet’ to building teams that are high performing?
 It may not be the only answer, but it can certainly provide teams with a sense of control and a renewed sense of identity and meaning in an otherwise unpredictable environment.

 By Paul Brewerton, Director – Strengthscope